-Subsequently, he served in Queensland, Australia, in 1883, India in 1895 and in New South Wales, Australia, in 1899.
-He was promoted to Major-General in 1900 and was knighted by his Sovereign in 1902; he retired that same year.
-Major-General French died in England on 7 July 1921.
+The conclusion of this historic march brought to a head the strained relationship that existed between French and his political masters.
+He terminated his relationship by resigning from the force and returning to Imperial Service.
+He served in Queensland, Australia, in 1883, India, in 1895, and New South Wales, Australia, in 1899.
+He was promoted to Major-General in 1900 and knighted by his Sovereign in 1902.
+He retired that same year.
+Major-General French died in England, 7 July 1921.

 General French is among the builders of Canada.
 His association with the Royal Canadian Mounted Police and with The Royal Regiment of Canadian Artillery is a source of pride for both organizations.